deepankardatta/blandr/README.md

 Why the name?
 -------------

 Thinking of a unique name was difficult - and it wasn't worth spending/wasting time on this initially.
-Curiously it was going to be called BlandAltmanEdinburgh (as I was in Edinburgh at the time I made this) until I considerd uploading this to GitHub and CRAN.

 Hadley Wickham has an excellent set of documentation on creating packages.
 The one on naming (<http://r-pkgs.had.co.nz/package.html>) is worth a read.
 Reflecting on it a lot of the naming issues are to prevent collisions with similarly named packages, so using *blandaltman* in the name might have cause problems.
 Mirroring the pre-existing *plyr* and *knitr* I thought I'd just add a "r" to "bland": yes it doesn't involve Altman's name, but I couldn't think of anything better.

 If you can think of a better name please let me know!